SENIOR VOLUNTEERS SAN DIEGO

 We are constantly looking for new volunteers to work at blood drives, deliver blood to local hospitals, train to become disaster responders, provide administrative and tech support virtually, and so much more.

-Due to COVID, we have shifted many activities virtually.
 Opportunities like wellness calls to the VET community, Home fire safety trainings for seniors and a seasonal program distributing home readiness kits.
 Our in-person blood drives and disaster response activities follow all the County's health & safety guidelines.
 The safety and well-being or our volunteer's is #1.

 Virtual Volunteer Opportunities